Need to find a dog walker or pet sitter?

 Rover vs. TrustedHousesitters

-The other option that we do recommend for pet-sitting is TrustedHousesitters.
+The one other option that we also recommend for pet-sitting is TrustedHousesitters.
 The people who sign up here do not charge.
 They are essentially watching your pets and watering your plants in exchange for free accommodations.

 You, the homeowner, sign up at this site and list when you want to go on vacation.
-Then travelers, who also register here, who want to visit your town during the same time, contact you and you arrange a swap.
+Then travelers, who also register here, contact you and you arrange a swap.
 You give them your keys and access to your house in exchange for them taking care of your pets and, perhaps, picking up your mail and watering your plants while you’re gone.

-There’s an annual fee to sign up for TrustedHousesitters.
-However, if you’re going away for a long stretch — even for more than a week.
+There’s an annual fee to sign up for both homeowners and clients.
+However, if you’re going away for a long stretch — anything over a week.
 The annual fee is likely to be far less than the cost of a dog-sitter.
 Sitters also pay an annual fee.
 But, it’s far less than the cost of accommodations, so everyone gets a bargain.

-The fees vary from $129 to $319, depending on the services you want.
-The higher fee comes with veterinary video conferencing, which is well worth the cost, if you have a medically fragile pet.
+To be specific, the fees range from $129 to $319, depending on the services you want.
+The higher fee comes with access to both house sits and house sitters, plus veterinary video conferencing.
+The high-end plan may be worth the cost if you have a medically fragile pet.

-That said, if you’re a retiree loves to travel and can travel when you want, TrustedHousesitters can be an exceptionally cost-effective choice.
+That said, if you’re a retiree loves to travel and can travel whenever you want, TrustedHousesitters can be an exceptionally cost-effective choice.
 You can sign up for TrustedHousesitters here.